aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 Fully caught up on FISH 250 grading!

+Also checked through all formatting for my thesis - I'm meeting all requirements!
+Finally, looked around for SAFS-specific formatting, and found no issues there.

-**Friday, October 31st**
+**Thursday, October 31st**

 Oooooh, spooky lab entry!!!

 Had labs to teach all day today.
-Afterwards,

-Up next:
-- Continue reading Linux book
-- Schedule committee meeting
-- Aligned Reads post on oSTEM
-- Check through thesis formatting guidelines and ensure there's not anything I'm missing
-- Check if there's any SAFS-specific formatting guidelines.
-I should be fine, as I'm basing my formatting off Grace's, but just in case!
+Afterwards, I made a ton of progress on my Aligned Reads oSTEM post - just gotta finish it and all good to go!